On the Equivalence of Zero-Sum Games and Conic Programs: Applications and Examples

 \section{Applications and Examples}

-Many two-player zero-sum games that appear in the literature are embedded in the model described by $\hyperlink{f1}{(F1)}-\hyperlink{f3}{(F3)}$.
-We present here a series of examples and applications of games that belong to this class, many of which are known in less general strategic setups -- in particular the strategy sets that appear are usually bases or basic cone-leveled sets -- to point out the variety of infinite games covered and to illustrate both the theoretical and the computational purposes of the present work.
-It is seen that the computational and existential results regarding Nash equilibria of the subsequent two-player zero-sum games are deduced by simply invoking Theorems \ref{th:3.1} and \ref{th:3.3}:\\ \textbf{(i) The classical two-player zero-sum game} Consider the classical two-player zero-sum game (von Neumann \cite{Neumann1928}) where $X=W=\mathbb{R}^{m}$, $Z=Y=\mathbb{R}^{n}$, both equipped with the standard inner product $\langle a,b\rangle=a^{\top}b$.
-Also, let $A$ represent an $m\times n$ real matrix, and the payoff function defined by $u(x,y):=x^{\top}Ay$.
-The strategy sets of the players are defined by
+Many two-player zero-sum games that appear in the literature are embedded in the model described by \hyperlink{f1}{(F1)}--\hyperlink{f3}{(F3)}.
+We present here a series of examples and applications of games that belong to this class, many of which are known in less general strategic setups -- in particular the strategy sets that appear are usually bases or basic cone-leveled sets -- to point out the variety of games covered and to illustrate both the theoretical and the computational purposes of the present work.
+It is seen that the existential and computational results regarding Nash equilibria of the subsequent two-player zero-sum games are deduced by simply invoking Theorems \ref{th:3.1} and \ref{th:3.3}.